Lear Flint Seating Plant opens on the historic Buick grounds of Flint’s north side

 “So that was pretty impressive,” Reedy said–to see the whole operation.
 “They were just excited to be a part of this and that’s how we build this to be our flagship.”

 Lear expects to offer another job fair in early 2019.
-“We will broadcast that in the community,” Jenny Gogan, Lear’s global marketing and communications manager, said.
+“We will broadcast that in the community,” said Jenny Gogan, Lear’s global marketing and communications manager.
 “We will also post jobs on our careers page on our website as they become available.”

 Like Reedy, some of the Lear employees came from Eagle Ottawa, acquired by Lear five years ago, followed by a $10 million investment.
 The acquisition places the largest global supplier of automotive leather, with annual sales of approximately $1 billion, into the hands of the Lear Corporation.